kiroboio/ki-safe-transfer-lib/docs/examples/examples.md

 run()
 ```

-Event bus will get [Results](response.md#results-object-with-data) object with array of transactions or empty array if non has been found:
+Event bus will get [Results](response.md#results-object-with-data) object with [paging](../paging.md) details and with array of transactions or empty array if non has been found:

 ```TypeScript
 { type: 'service_get_by_owner_id',